Horror of lengthwise image

 now, I still follow the habit.
 I usually see a movie on DVD.

-I remember that in good old days, the movie on TV was shown with compressed
+I remember the good old days, the movie on TV was shown with compressed

 image in width.
 The wide screen image, which was called "Cinema Scope